 Main walls

 Repair category 1

-Notes The walls are affected by typical weathering.
+Notes No significant visible defects.

-Windows, external doors and joinery Repair category 1 Notes No significant visible defects.
-There are no trickle vents in the window units to the rear.
+Windows, external doors and joinery

+Repair category 1

+Notes No significant visible defects.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.